ivy-llc/ivy/README.md

     - The current [ML Explosion](https://unify.ai/docs/ivy/overview/background/ml_explosion.html#ml-explosion).
     - Explaining why it is important [to solve this problem](https://unify.ai/docs/ivy/overview/background/why_unify.html#why-unify).
     - Explaining how we adhere to existing [standards](https://unify.ai/docs/ivy/overview/background/standardization.html#standardization) to make this happen.
-- [Related Work](https://unify.ai/docs/ivy/overview/related_work.html): Which paints a picture of the role Ivy plays in the ML stack, comparing it to other existing solutions in terms of functionalities and abstraction level.
+- [Related Work](https://unify.ai/docs/ivy/overview/related_work.html): This paints a picture of the role Ivy plays in the ML stack, comparing it to other existing solutions in terms of functionalities and abstraction level.
 - [Design](https://unify.ai/docs/ivy/overview/design.html): A user-focused guide about the design decision behind the architecture and the main building blocks of Ivy.
 - [Deep Dive](https://unify.ai/docs/ivy/overview/deep_dive.html): Which delves deeper into the implementation details of Ivy and is oriented towards potential contributors to the code base.